Control

 “I feel taller, I guess.
 Maybe it’s something else.”

 “You know, height is funny that way.
 It actually fluctuates a little throughout the day.”
 He still did not look at me—not directly anyways.
 The newspaper inched back up.
 I tugged at my bra strap, which I’d loosened as much as I could.
-I wanted to say something else, but he'd already settled the matter.
-I was not any taller or bigger than yesterday.
+I wanted to say something else, but he'd settled the matter.
+I was no taller or bigger than yesterday.

 I left the house.
-As I started my car, I glanced in through the window.
-Mom and Dad were talking about something.
+As I started my car, I glanced at the open window.
+Mom and Dad were discussing something in the kitchen.
 Mom didn’t look too happy.

-Work was uneventful.
-I worked a standard office job Dad set up for me when I finished high school, and he encouraged me to stay on board after college.
-By the time I finished school, he’d talked to my supervisor about taking me on full time.
+I worked a standard office job Dad set up for me after high school.
+He encouraged me to stay on board after college, and he’d convinced my supervisor to take me on full-time after graduation.
 I’d taken culinary classes and I wanted to pursue an internship opportunity outside the city, but it didn’t pay as much.
 Dad said I shouldn’t sacrifice a good job for a gamble.
-He said I wasn’t ready to live on my own.
+I wasn’t ready to live on my own, he said.
 I said okay.

-Tuesday morning I ripped one of my work shirts trying to fit it around my shoulders.
-I definitely had grown more overnight, but I didn’t measure myself.
-I dressed in sandals and a long skirt instead of slacks.
-When I came into the kitchen, Dad said I looked too casual, and told me to change.
+Tuesday morning, I ripped my gray blouse trying to fit it around my shoulders.
+I definitely had grown overnight.
+I dressed in sandals and a formerly floor-length skirt that ended at my calves.
+When I stepped into the kitchen, Dad said I looked too casual, and told me to change.

 “My clothes are too small,” I said.

-“Wear your slacks to the office and the business shoes.”
+“Wear your slacks and business shoes to the office.”

 “Okay.”

-I obeyed, changing into my slacks, which stopped above my ankles.
-After I changed, he said I looked nice and Mom agreed, though she kept staring at me.
-The shoes pinched my feet badly.
-I drove to work barefoot, and left my shoes off under my desk at work, standing up only when absolutely necessary.
-At dinner later, Mom gave me a smaller portion of lasagna and piled on the salad, but no one said anything.
+I obeyed, changing into my slacks, which were tight and showed my ankles.
+After I changed, Dad said I looked nice and Mom agreed, though she kept staring at me.
+The shoes were painfully tight.
+I drove to work barefoot, and left my shoes off under my desk, standing up only when absolutely necessary.
+At dinner later, Mom gave me a smaller portion of lasagna and piled on the salad.
+No one said anything.

-For the next few days, I went through the motions, doing my best to ignore my body's signals.
-By the end of my work week I was wearing my sports bra and a bathing suit bottom as underwear to feel even remotely comfortable.
-Wanting to put a hard figure to my suspicions, I measured my height Friday morning.
+For the next few days, I did my best to ignore my changes.
+By the end of my work week, I was wearing my sports bra and a bathing suit bottom as underwear.
+I needed to put a hard figure to my suspicions, so I measured my height Friday morning.
 At 5’8,” I’d grown seven inches since the beginning of the week.
 Dad didn't say anything.
 I hadn't seen Mom much recently.

-Saturday I hit 5’10”, Dad’s height.
-I remember coming downstairs, catching him near the coffee pot.
+Saturday, I hit 5’10”, Dad’s height.
+I came downstairs and caught him near the coffee pot.
 He'd heard me approach and turned to meet me.
-Both of us stopped, looking each other straight in the eyes.
-I saw something unfamiliar: an opportunity.
-Much like when I’d graduated high school and thought about going to college out of state, a subtle look in his eyes—one you’d only recognize if you saw him every day—told me things could change.
-Everything could change.
+We stopped, looking each other straight in the eyes.
+I saw something I hadn’t seen in years: an opportunity.
+It reminded me of when I’d graduated high school and considered going to college out of state.
+A subtle look in his eyes—one you’d only recognize if you saw him every day—told me, everything could change.

 “Yeah."